Special Academic Regulations

 An incomplete grade in a course may be granted only with permission from the Academic Standing Board.
 The student shall petition the Board, giving the reasons for the desired extension of time.
 The statement must be signed by the instructor of the course and the student's advisor.
 All such requests must be submitted prior to the last day of scheduled classes for the semester.
 Should a request for an incomplete grade be granted, completion of the work must be accomplished by the end of the sixth week of the following semester, or any time previous, as prescribed by the instructor.

-Juniors and seniors may elect to take one course per semester utilizing the Satisfactory Grading option.
+Sophomores, Juniors and seniors may elect to take one course per semester utilizing the Satisfactory Grading option.
 For a student earning a “C” or higher, the Registrar will convert this grade to an “S,” for “satisfactory,” with no impact on cumulative grade point average.
 For a student earning a “C-” or lower, the Registrar will record that grade on the academic transcript, and it will be included in the grade point average.
 This option may not be exercised for courses within a student's major or minor fields, including required cognate courses, and it is not an option for any General Education requirement.
-To exercise this option, a student must complete the appropriate form at the Registrar's office, no later than the fifth week of the semester.
+To exercise this option, a student must complete the appropriate form at the Registrar's office, no later than the ninth week of the semester.
 No approval is necessary from a department or program or instructor, and a student is not required to inform the instructor about exercising this option.
 A few courses are offered to everyone utilizing a “satisfactory” grading format, and such courses are not included in the option described above.

 Students may repeat courses in order to develop greater mastery of the subject matter.
 However, second efforts do not erase original efforts, including failed first attempts, and both grades will be included in the GPA calculations.
 Should students take and successfully complete a course twice, he/she must be aware that both grades will be included in the GPA calculations but the credit hours cannot be included twice.
 You may wish to discuss all potential ramifications with the Registrar if this scenario is a factor for you.
 Students who want to re-enroll for a course for which they have already received a passing mark must receive permission from the chairperson of that department and the instructor of the course to be taken.
 Repeating a previously passed course may present Financial Aid implications.